yeekangc/cloud-pak-for-applications/README.md

 #### What is Tekton and why are we using it ?
 Tekton is a powerful yet flexible Kubernetes-native open-source framework for creating continuous integration and delivery (CI/CD) systems.
-We are using Tekton because it is a built in tool in Cloud Pak for Applications that connect our central repositry **github** and **Webhook** that lift and shift our application source code form local development to cloud.
+We are using Tekton because it is a built in tool in Cloud Pak for Applications that connect our central repository **github** and **Webhook** that lift and shift our application source code form local development to cloud.

 To know about it please visit [here](https://developer.ibm.com/articles/introduction-to-tekton-architecture-and-design/)

-Please follow below steps to intialize Tekton:
+Please follow below steps to initialize Tekton:
 1. Open Openshift Web Console.
-2. Once you are logged in successfully , select **Kabanero** from my project section.
+2. Once you are logged in  successfully, select **Kabanero** from my project section.
 3. From left menu select **Cloud Pak for Applications**
 4. Now you can see the below screen.

 ![GitHub Logo](images/s4.png)

-5. Please go to Instance ,in Tools section select  **tekton** link and you will be redirected to below image.
+5. Please go to Instance ,in Tools section select  **tekton** link and you will be redirected to the below image.

 ![GitHub Logo](images/s5.png)